Ruzovej/cxxet/examples/complete/README.md

 # Complete marker example

-Complete markers are RAII-style duration markers that provide automatic scope-based timing.
-They are the most convenient way to measure operation durations as they automatically start timing when created and end when the scope exits, making them easy to use and almost impossible to misuse.
+Complete marker is used to measure and visualize time span.

+## Notes

+* Represented by single event.
+  * Requires roughly half the space of `Duration`-pair markers.
+* Less error prone than manual `Duration` markers - almost impossible to misuse thanks to its RAII-style implementation.